vykuang/aoc-2024/README.md

 - iterate through the array and apply each rule
 - random insertion

+### part ii

+- 75 cycles; cycle detection?
+- no cycles with them together; how about by themselves? no, and the numbers never decrease in magnitude, implying higher powers than polynomial

 ## day 12 garden fences

 ### part i